kommitters/soroban.ex/README.md

 Interaction with the Soroban-RPC server is done through the `Soroban.RPC` module.

-To interact with another network than the futurenet, you can change the `:stellar_sdk` config, which will also change to the RPC endpoint that works with that network. e.g.
+Currently, `Soroban.ex` can run on `Futurenet`, `Testnet`, and `Local`, the former being the default network.
+To use the `Testnet` network change the :stellar_sdk setting, which will also change to the RPC endpoint that works with that network. e.g.

 ```elixir
 config :stellar_sdk, network: :test